apache/fury/docs/specification/xlang_serialization_spec.md

 ###### Field order

-Field order are left as implementation details, which is not exposed to specification, the deserialization need to resort fields based on Fury fields sort algorithms.
-In this way, fury can compute statistics for field names or types and using a more compact encoding.
+Field order are left as implementation details, which is not exposed to specification, the deserialization need to resort fields based on Fory fields sort algorithms.
+In this way, fory can compute statistics for field names or types and using a more compact encoding.

 ## Extended Type Meta with Inheritance support